aakashbarhate008/Student-Management-using-Java/README.md

 # Student-Management-using-Java
-Application using java which manages student's basic data
+Application using java which manages student's basic data,for database JDBC is used